Meringues with Summer Fruit

 To make the meringues, place the egg whites in a large bowl and, using an electric hand whisk on a low speed, begin whisking.

 Continue for about 2 minutes, until the whites are foamy, then switch the speed to medium and carry on whisking for 1 more minute.
 Now turn the speed to high and continue whisking until the egg whites reach the stiff-peak stage.
 Next, whisk the sugar in on fast speed, a little at a time (about a dessertspoon), until you have a stiff and glossy mixture.
-You can also watch how to do this in our Cookery School Video on the right.
+You can also watch how to do this in our Cookery School Video, just click the recipe image to play.

 Now all you do is spoon 8 heaped dessertspoons of the mixture on to the prepared baking sheet, spacing them evenly.
 Then, using the back of the spoon or a small palette knife, hollow out the centres.
 Don't worry if they are not all the same shape – random and rocky is how I would describe them.
 Next, pop them on the centre shelf of the oven, immediately reduce the heat to gas mark 1, 275°F (140°C) and leave them for 30 minutes.
 After that, turn the oven off and leave the meringues to dry out in the warmth of the oven until it is completely cold (usually about 4 hours) or overnight.
 The meringues will store well in a tin or polythene box, and will even freeze extremely well.